APSL/redux-i18n/README.md

 ## Features

-* Tool for translating your React projects.
+* Translate literals.
-* Designed to react-redux.
+* Designed for react-redux.
 * Compatible with Immutable.js.
-* You can export your translations into POT files (Poedit).
+* Export translations to POT files (for translate with Poedit).
-* You can import from .PO files to *translations.js* object.
+* Import translations from .PO files to *translations.js* object (for use in your project).
-* You can add comments for translators.
+* Add comments for translators.
+* Pluralize literals.

 ## Requirements

 * node >= 4.0.0

-## How to use
+## Usage

-This package provide a parent component that encapsulate your application.
-See this example for understand it.
+The package provide a parent component for encapsulate your application and provide features for translate your project.

 ```javascript
 import I18n from "redux-i18n"